-Her ongoing interests include deploying geospatial technology in the cloud to empower consumer goods companies to make better global decisions about how to understand their impact on deforestation, and decisions on ethical farming in the fight against the use of child labor.
+Her ongoing interests include deploying geospatial technology in the cloud to empower consumer goods companies to make better global decisions about how to understand their impact on deforestation and decisions on ethical farming in the fight against the use of child labour.

 In her 15 years with Deloitte, Nysia has seen the cloud grow from its origins as a source of off-premise computing power to its expanding role as the lynchpin of digital transformation.
 She’s helped deliver client success across myriad industries.
 One of her proudest moments was successfully helping set up a financial services company’s private cloud in the months just prior to an Olympic Games for which they were a major sponsor.

 Nysia’s career path started with a university degree in Business Information Technology, followed by a technical job helping build the communication systems of medium-orbit satellites.
-It was complex technical work—“but I very quickly realized that I can talk and encourage people faster than I can code, and that led me into the sort of technology leadership roles that I’ve continued to do up to today.”
+It was complex technical work—“but I very quickly realised that I can talk and encourage people faster than I can code and that led me into the sort of technology leadership roles that I’ve continued to do up to today.”

-Part of the cloud’s magic is that it can run an organization’s most important functions from anywhere in the world.
+Part of the cloud’s magic is that it can run an organisation’s most important functions from anywhere in the world.
 And by the same token, you can build it from almost anywhere too.

 This is where Amita Shanbhogue comes in.
 From her desk in Bengaluru, India, she’s at the heart of the global engine that runs 24/7 to deliver innovative new cloud capabilities for some of Deloitte’s biggest clients.

-“Cloud is at the epicenter of a lot of technology changes happening across organizations.
+“Cloud is at the epicenter of a lot of technology changes happening across organisations.
 It’s critical to their success because it helps them focus on innovation as well leading-edge technologies in the market,” Amita says.
-“Part of an organization starting off their cloud journey is identifying what kind of strategies they want to adopt, and that's primarily where we come in—helping to identify the key areas, cost-effectiveness and other synergies that are needed.“
+“Part of an organisation starting off their cloud journey is identifying what kind of strategies they want to adopt and that's primarily where we come in—helping to identify the key areas, cost-effectiveness and other synergies that are needed.“

 She sees her leadership role in such a pivotal area of Deloitte’s cloud practice as evidence of the opportunities open to aspiring female technology professionals.
 “A few years back you didn't see as many women in engineering or technology, but I think that's changing now,” Amita says, adding that it’s a trend she wants to help grow.
 “For me as a leader, a primary objective is to share my experiences, the knowledge that I've gained over the span of 12 years.
 I want to provide help and be a good mentor, similar to how I've had some great mentors, both men and women.”